Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 Everyone enrolled undertakes to follow the paths signposted by the organisation, without taking any short-cuts.
 In fact, short-cutting a path causes an irreversible erosion of the site and thus permanent damage.
 Non-respect for this direction will lead to disqualification.

-A large number of dustbins will be placed at each service point and it is obligatory to use these with an approach to a selective sorting of rubbish.
+A large number of dustbins will be placed at each service point and it is obligatory to use these with an approach to a selective sorting of rubbish, recycling as appropriate, etc.

 18k - 500 max